claudiudts/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

-1. Fork the repo
+1. Fork the repo X
-2. Clone your forked version of the repo
+2. Clone your forked version of the repo X
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and create a branch with your first and last name X
 NOTE: Tests will run for the JavaScript portion of this challenge only
 4. open the terminal in your vs code and type `npm install`
 5. next type `npm run test:watch` in your terminal